eclipse-basyx/basyx-python-sdk/docs/source/tutorials/tutorial_serialization_deserialization.rst

     aashell.update()

-:class:`~aas.adapter.json.json_serialization.AASToJsonEncoder` from the is a custom JSONEncoder class for serializing Asset Administration Shell data into the official JSON format according to 'Details of the Asset Administration Shell', chapter 5.5, using Python's built-in JSON library.
+:class:`~aas.adapter.json.json_serialization.AASToJsonEncoder` is a custom JSONEncoder class for serializing Asset Administration Shell data into the official JSON format according to 'Details of the Asset Administration Shell', chapter 5.5, using Python's built-in JSON library.
 When provided to the the `json.dump()` and `json.dumps()` methods, these methods are enabled to correctly handle AAS objects within the